Welcome to Queen Elizabeth Grammar School Sixth Form

 For external applicants please click on Admissions in the top bar, then Year 12 from the menu.

-- You must attend all morning registration periods (8:50am) and two assemblies each week.
+- You must attend all registration periods.

 - You will still have taught lessons.